Skip to main content

 Load balancing algorithms determine how incoming traffic is distributed across multiple servers.
 The most relevant algorithms for proxy servers include:

-Round Robin is a simple and commonly used load balancing algorithm that distributes incoming requests sequentially across a pool of servers.
+A simple and commonly used algorithm that distributes incoming requests sequentially across a pool of servers.
 When a request is received, it is sent to the next server in line, so each server receives an equal number of requests over time.

-This method is easy to implement and works well in environments where servers have similar capabilities and load handling capacities.
-However, it may not be optimal in scenarios where server performance varies significantly, as it does not consider the current load or capacity of each server.
+Easy to implement and works well in environments where servers have similar capabilities and load handling capacities.
+Less optimal where server performance varies significantly, as it does not consider the current load or capacity of each server.

-This method allows for more fine-tuned control over traffic distribution, ensuring that more powerful servers handle a larger share of the load.
-Weighted Round Robin is particularly useful in cases where servers have different capabilities.
+Allows for more fine-tuned control over traffic distribution, ensuring that more powerful servers handle a larger share of the load.
+Particularly useful in cases where servers have different capabilities.

-This approach ensures that the same client consistently connects to the same server, providing session persistence and maintaining a continuous user experience.
-IP Hash is beneficial for applications in which the server keeps information about a user’s previous activity (e.g. e-commerce shopping carts or webmail services).
+Ensures that the same client consistently connects to the same server, providing session persistence and maintaining a continuous user experience.
+Beneficial for applications where the server keeps information about a user’s previous activity (e.g. e-commerce shopping carts or webmail services).

 Benefits of Load Balancing for Proxy Servers